python/cpython/Doc/tutorial/controlflow.rst

 * Use positional-only if you want the name of the parameters to not be available to the user.
-This is useful when parameter names have no real meaning, if you want to enforce the order of the arguments when the function is called or if you need to take some positinal parameters and arbitrary keywords.
+This is useful when parameter names have no real meaning, if you want to enforce the order of the arguments when the function is called or if you need to take some positional parameters and arbitrary keywords.
 * Use keyword-only when names have meaning and the function definition is more understandable by being explicit with names or you want to prevent